oluwatosinolamilekan/menu-management-backend/README.md

 ## List All Menu
-- Endpoint: GET `/api/tasks`
+- Endpoint: GET `/api/menu`
-- Description: Retrieve a list of all tasks.
+- Description: Retrieve a list of all menus.
 - Response:

 ```json